-This is sponsored content for Visit Victoria
+This is sponsored content for Visit Melbourne

 Winter is a magical season for getaways.
 Think glittering early-morning frosts, invigorating walks, cups of hot chocolate and flickering evening fires.
 The mountains are scenic with snow and coastal landscapes still lovely, though less crowded.
 Rug up and explore.
 Then crack open a bottle of red, order up lamb roast, and you'll have a road trip to remember.

 Victoria's Mornington Peninsula demands no great distances, allowing you to get rosy-cheeked on beach walks, play golf, and explore boutique shops and cafés as the spirit takes you.

 There are many ways to warm up here.
 You can take a class at Hot Hut Yoga, where both the stretching and infrared heating soothes muscles.
 Try the pinot noir at Polperro Winery's cellar door, or enjoy its bistro lamb.

 Winter is always an excuse for hearty food.
 Tedesca Osteria has a crackling fireplace and seasonal five-course menu.
 At Point Leo Estate, an allweather wine terrace allows you to gaze over vineyards, coast and an impressive sculpture park.

 Embrace the season on national park walks; the kangaroos are hopping and the fresh air clears your head.
 Cape Schanck, with its blustery cliffs and lighthouse, is exhilarating.